go-aah/docs/routes-config.md

 ### action
 `action` attribute is used to map defined action method from the controller for the `path`.

-Default values are mapped based on `HTTP` method. ***Note: for multiple HTTP method mapping no default value, you have to provide one***.
+Default values are mapped based on `HTTP` method.

 * `GET` - action is `Index`
 * `POST` - action is `Create`